-Featuring Olympic Gold Medalists, Michelle Carter who will take us through a preview of her “You Throw Girl” Confidence Camp, and Natasha Hastings, who will speak on the importance of self-expression!
+Featuring Olympic Gold Medalists, Michelle Carter who will take us through a preview of her “You Throw Girl” Confidence Camp, and Natasha Hastings, who speak on the importance of self-expression!
 Led by Elite Coaches and top industry experts, this camp is designed for young ladies to gain insight on what it takes to be successful inside and outside the sport of track and field.
-Whether for fitness or sport specific goals, young women will be able to learn the fundamental movements that can be used to run, jump, or throw and go through leadership and personal development workshops to learn exclusive insights and tips from world-class talent on how the sport can open doors to life changing opportunities, including access to higher education, professional careers, and community and cultural experiences.
+Whether for fitness or sport specific goals, young women will be able to learn the fundamental movements that can be used to run, jump, or throw and go through empowerment workshops based on the TrackGirlz curriculum, to learn exclusive insights and tips from world-class talent on how the sport can open doors to life changing opportunities, including access to higher education, professional careers, and community and cultural experiences.
 Attendees will leave this camp with a unique and impressionable experience that will impact their lives both on and off the track and field.

-Make a 1 minute or less video on Instagram and tag @TrackGirlz or email your video to firstname.lastname@example.org describing what it means to be a Track Girl to you and the impact the sport has on your life.
-10 Girls will receive a $150 scholarship to attend the camp.
-Only the $5 processing fee will apply at time of registration.
-Available only to registrants who apply before the December 15, 2016 deadline.
+Girls are able to make a 1 minute or less video on Instagram and tag @TrackGirlz or email their video to email@example.com describing what it means to be a Track Girl to you and the impact the sport has on your life.
+20 Girls will receive a $150 scholarship to attend the camp at no cost to them.

 Scholarships are sponsored by Barrow Brain And Spine – A World Class Destination for Neurosurgery.